mrkazmi333/mrkazmi333/README.md

 ## I'm a Developer, MEME Engineer and a Cricketer!!

-- 💻 I'm working as a Software Engineer!
+- 💻 I'm working as a Senior Software Engineer!
-- 🌱 I’m currently learning everything 🤣 and focusing on FrontEnd Technologies
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to draw and make memes

 ### Connect with me: